App marketing boost 2023: 20 tips to kickstart growth without breaking the bank

-Most mobile games go right to step 3, CONVERSION BABY.
-It’s the marketing equivalent of trying to get a triple on the first date, or sell the house with one email, or win the lottery by buying one ticket.
+Most mobile games blast straight to step 3, CONVERSION BABY.
+It’s the marketing equivalent of trying to hit a homer on your first at-bat, or sell the house with one sign, or win the lottery by buying one ticket.

 If they don’t know your app at all, try a little brand marketing in the cheapest way possible.
 You want real ads that really show up for real people — check out Singular’s fraud protections — but you’re not looking to close the deal.
 You just want people to see your name, colors, logo in some relevant context … even if they see it subliminally.

-Then pair it with performance, and measure the lift your performance ads get when they’re delivered to a warmed-up audience versus served cold.
+Then pair it with performance ads, and measure the organic lift your performance ads get when they’re delivered to a warmed-up audience versus served cold.